Some of my trainings & affiliations

 I have always had a sense that life is precious, fleeting, and happening right now.

 My early career was in the social impact sector.
-In my twenties, I co-founded Peer Health Exchange, an organization that has created educational opportunities for 200,000+ young people to share the resources they need to make healthy decisions.
+In my twenties, I co-founded Peer Health Exchange, an organization that has created educational opportunities for 500,000+ young people to share the resources they need to make healthy decisions.
 When I left PHE, I continued to work for equity-oriented nonprofits while writing a later-to-be-published novel.
 I put my activism and writing on pause when I got sick in my early-thirties with a mystery autoimmune condition; that suffering brought me to a Buddhist monastery and contemplative practice—and probably saved my life.

-I have teachers and mentors across many disciplines and fields.
-I am an ordained lay practitioner in the Soto Zen lineage.
+I am also an ordained lay practitioner in the Soto Zen lineage.
 I trained with the Sati Center for Buddhist Studies as a chaplain, a person who serves as a compassionate companion to others in times of sorrow and joy: witnessing them, listening to them, honoring their truths, and offering prayer and ritual when invited—in other words, showing up for whatever is present.
 My training focused on ecochaplaincy, an approach to reconnecting humans with our responsibility to heal and be healed by the earth.
-I study and practice Nonviolent Communication, and other relational tools.

 Writing is one of the tools I use to get to know my own mind and share its questions with others.
 My novel, The Dependents, was published by Little, Brown and has been translated into four languages.
 I am a graduate of the Iowa Writers’ Workshop, a MacDowell Fellow, and a Mesa Refuge Pamela Krasny Moral Courage Fellow.